 • Germany: While the lower 300 MHz in the 3.4-3.8 GHz range were auctioned to three existing network operators and one newcomer for nationwide licenses in 2019, the upper 100 MHz were reserved for local coverage by interested vertical users.
-Until April 2023 nearly 320 licenses were granted for local use and the demand is still increasing.
+Until August 2023, more than 340 licenses were granted for local use and the demand is still increasing.
 A use-it-or-loose-it approach was also implemented in the local licenses.